Skip to main content

 Headless CMS vs Traditional CMS: What is the difference?

-As we’ve discussed, headless CMS separates the frontend of a system from the backend.
+Headless CMS separates the frontend of a system from the backend.
 Traditional CMSs, by comparison, do not do this.
 Instead, they’re an all-in-one system: content goes in the backend and is produced for one specific frontend only, in most cases, a traditional website.

 A graphic describing how a monolithic CMS (or traditional CMS) works.

 While this makes setting up and operation simpler in some cases, it’s also severely limiting.
 You can’t expand to new channels easily if at all.
 Moreover, all of your content, code, and assets exist within one closed system.
 That means it can’t easily be reused, remixed, or repurposed.
 Thanks to this setup, traditional CMS is also called “monolithic CMS”.

 Some examples of traditional CMSs include WordPress, Drupal, and Joomla.

 Are headless CMS and decoupled CMS the same?

+Some people use “headless CMS” and “decoupled CMS" interchangeably, but it’s important to note that they’re not the same.
 Headless CMS is a system that separates content from code and will never have a frontend presentation layer attached by default.
 By contrast, a decoupled CMS will also separate those elements, but it does have a presentation layer linked.
 In most cases, this is a website.

-So while the two are similar, the key difference comes down to the default presentation layer: a headless CMS won’t have one, but a decoupled CMS will.
+The key difference comes down to the default presentation layer: a headless CMS won’t have one, but a decoupled CMS will.
 This sacrifices a bit of the flexibility and power that headless CMS is known for but isn’t quite as restrictive as a monolithic CMS.

 Headless CMS examples

+Headless CMS is growing in popularity, with a quarter of users in 2024 already embracing a headless system.
+This popularity has led to the rise of many headless providers, such as Storyblok, Prismic, and Strapi.
 However, it’s important to closely consider any CMS that claims to be headless, as this is not always the full truth.
 Some will embrace headless elements, but not truly be headless.

 For example, WordPress is one of the most popular monolithic CMSs out there.
 As headless providers have started to take leading roles in the industry, WordPress has started to offer an API approach, called by some “decapitation”.
 While it aims to be similar to a headless CMS, it still misses the mark: this functionality is not what the system has been designed for, and as such, is unlikely to achieve the same benefits that headless users see.